RobertIulianIT/Coffee-shop/README.md

-A simle e-commerce simulation made with html,css and js
+A simple e-commerce simulation made with html,css and js